All posts by admin

 1991 – The beginning

-Websites have been around for close to 30 years.
+The history of web design has been relatively short, spanning just about 30 years.
+To some people, this may seem long, but considering the incredible speed of technological advances, it’s actually a brief timeline.
+From the first text-only site in 1991 to today’s responsive layouts, the history of web design shows how quickly the internet has evolved.
 To some people, this may seem like a long time, but it hasn’t been that long considering the incredibly fast evolution and advances that have been made since then.
 The technologies have grown immensely and have improved beyond the early pioneers’ wildest dreams.
 Our dependence on websites has become immeasurable.
 Every time you go on the internet, it’s a website that you are accessing.

-In the mid- to late-1990s, it wasn’t just about function anymore and developers were forced to learn to do both design and development.
+Tables shaped the history of web design by paving the way for modern grid systems.
+In the mid- to late-1990s, it wasn’t just about function anymore, and developers were forced to learn to do both design and development.
 Along came the Graphical User Interface (GUI), which allowed the incorporation of images and graphical icons into websites.

-Originally the table’s purpose was to create a structure for numbers, but designers used them to create site layout.
-The problem was these structures were very fragile and difficult to maintain.
+Originally, the table’s purpose was to create a structure for numbers, but designers used them to create a site layout.
+The problem was that these structures were very fragile and difficult to maintain.
 There were some benefits, such as the ability to align elements vertically.
 Tables also paved the way for the grids of the future.
 The image in this blog used tables for the layout as an example.
 We did this website a very long time ago for the Lincoln Arts and Culture Foundation.
-The Lincoln Arts website was used by thousands of people over the years.
-The website served as a huge resource for Feats of Clay which was an International Ceramics show and competition.
-It shows you just how long Grateful Web Services has been involved in the website world!
+Thousands of people used the Lincoln Arts website over the years.
+The website served as a huge resource for Feats of Clay, which was an International Ceramics show and competition.
+Grateful Web Services has been involved in the website world for a long time, and this demonstrates our experience.

 JavaScript

 JavaScript helped designers overcome the limitations of static HTML by allowing them to bring some motion to the web.
 This was the start of the “pop-up” window.
-The problem was that it had to load on top of the existing page, which then causes sites to load much slower.
-Many of the early functions of JavaScript have now been accomplished through CSS,although JavaScript is still used today.
+The problem was that it had to load on top of the existing page, which then caused sites to load much more slowly.
+CSS now handles many of the functions that JavaScript managed in the past, although developers still use JavaScript today.

 Flash Animation

+The Flash era is an important chapter in the history of web design, even though it faded away.
 Flash was a game-changer at the time for website design.
 For the first time, designers could create any shape, add animation, and develop more engaging sites than ever before using one single tool.
-The page would compact all of the information into a single file to be loaded.
-The main issue was that not every web user had a Flash plugin installed and Flash sites took much longer to load!
+The system compiles all the information into a single file and then loads it.
+The main issue was that not every web user had a Flash plugin installed, and Flash sites took much longer to load!
 The age of Flash brought us to splash pages and animated intros.
-Its downfall came from the lack of being “search friendly” and its heavy consumption of processing power.
-Many of our websites back in the day were created using Flash.
+Its downfall came from the lack of being “search-friendly” and its heavy consumption of processing power.
+Back in the day, we created many of our websites using Flash.
 At the time, it was all the rage and really added “life” to a once fairly static design.

 CSS -Cascading Style Sheets

+Responsive design marked a turning point in the history of web design.
 As mobile internet use increased, mobile design became necessary as a normal design layout looked broken on smaller screen sizes.
-In 2010 a web developer challenged the way mobile website design and how it was being approached.
-Instead of creating a separate mobile site, he proposed that the same content could be used, but in different layouts and designed depending on screen size.
+In 2010, a web developer challenged the way people approached mobile website design.
+Instead of creating a separate mobile site, he proposed using the same content but presenting it in different layouts based on screen size.
 This was the birth of Responsive Design.
 It is now critical that every website has a responsive design.
 Mobile literally accounts for approximately half of the web traffic worldwide.
-In the fourth quarter of 2019, mobile devices (excluding tablets) generated 52.6 percent of global website traffic, consistently hovering around the 50 percent mark since the beginning of 2017.
-If your website is not mobile-friendly it not only prohibits your users from viewing your site properly but is quite honestly a poor reflection of your business.
+In the fourth quarter of 2019, mobile devices (excluding tablets) generated 52.6 percent of global website traffic.
+Since the beginning of 2017, this number has consistently hovered around the 50 percent mark.
+As a result, if your website is not mobile-friendly, it not only prevents users from viewing your site properly but also, quite honestly, creates a poor reflection of your business.

 2020

 A company’s website is very often the first opportunity they will have to connect with a potential customer.
 Complementary colors, an eye-catching logo, and pages that present the mission of the company are all important.
 Web design must also incorporate clear navigation, relevant content, and images that relate to the products or services.
-Website speed is an essential part of the overall design and cannot be ignored.
-These days a slow load is a fast exit.
-Each page on the website must incorporate SEO optimization on all images as well as meta descriptions and title tags.
-A great design may look nice, however, it will not help Google find you.
-It has become a real balance of aesthetics, usability, and search engine optimization.
+In addition, you cannot ignore website speed because it plays an essential role in the overall design.
+These days, a slow load is a fast exit.
+Furthermore, each page on the website must include SEO optimization on images, along with meta descriptions and title tags.
+A great design may look nice.
+However, without optimization, it will not help Google find you.
+Ultimately, modern web design is a balance of aesthetics, usability, and search engine optimization.

-If your website is not up to date then you should contact Grateful Web Services to discuss.
-We offer a $75 full site review and if it’s deemed that you need a new website, we will apply the $75 towards your new website!
+If your website is not up to date, then you should contact Grateful Web Services to discuss.
+We offer a $75 full site review, and if we determine that you need a new website, we apply the $75 toward your new build.

 Grateful